22a/cs4012-lab2/README.md

 ##### 4. Inspect History :+1: 100%

 ##### 5. Step Backwards :-1: 0/attempt_marks%?
 Having completed the previous step using snapshots this means I can easily restore the state of the variables of the program.
-The main issue I ran into was with the Statement structure, the recursive structure of the seq statement expansion made it tricky to think about restoring previous statements.
-I've seen classmates do cool things with lists of stats instead of recursive definitions which I know works but I've elected to not devote any more time to it.
+The main issue I ran into was with the statement structure, the recursive structure of the seq statement expansion made it tricky to think about restoring previous statements.
+I've seen classmates do cool things with lists of stats instead of recursive definitions which, from what I hear, works like a charm but implementing it would mean a complete redesign of how the interpreter works.
+I've come to terms with the fact that I can't afford to spend any longer on this step and must submit as is.

 For a while I also considered storying each statement(string of show) in the program's state stack alongside the variable values, so that I could easily just "pop" the most recent executed statement from the stack and place it into the path of function calls, but when trying to implement this I ran into an issue with how I transparently hide the expansion of Seq statements from the user.
 This left me with missing statements, there's a crude illustration below: